amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 The image above shows the test case structure we will detail in the following paragraphs.

 ## Why Are Test Cases Important?
-Test cases act as a safety net in software development.
+They ensure the software works as intended, preventing frustrating crashes and glitches for users.
 By planning tests, ***we can identify issues early on, saving time and money compared to fixing bugs after release***.
-They ensure the software works as intended, preventing frustrating crashes and glitches for users.

 Well-defined test cases are the cornerstone of robust software testing within the Software Development Lifecycle (SDLC).
 A consistent test case structure streamlines the testing process, promotes clarity for all stakeholders, and enhances software quality.

 ## Methodology:

 This document establishes a standardized structure for test case development within this project.
-This approach fosters clear, concise, and efficient testing practices, ultimately contributing to delivering high-quality software.
+This approach fosters clear, concise, and efficient test case creation, ultimately contributing to delivering high-quality software.

 We will use the example of a test case written for a fictional mobile banking app called *ZippyBank* to illustrate each test case component.

 ## Standardized Test Case Structure for Enhanced Software Quality

 It is a good practice that test cases follow the structure below, creating a well-defined format that facilitates efficient test creation, execution, and management:

 * **Test Case ID:**  A unique identifier assigned to each test case for easy reference and traceability within the testing process.

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/4554f43a-57a1-4e71-b504-2ed0a3ea0d34)

- It simplifies test organization and retrieval, allowing testers to quickly locate specific test cases during execution or reporting phases.
+ It simplifies test organization and retrieval, allowing testers to locate specific test cases during execution or reporting phases quickly.

 * **Test Case Description:**  A clear and concise description of the functionality or scenario being tested.